 - Our staff and guides are trained in responsible travel practices, including ethical and sustainable development; culturally sensitive issues; and waste control and resources control.

 - In the various national parks we visit, we adhere to the strictest guidelines on environmental awareness, and protection, and we educate visitors on the issues, local fauna & flora and the local ecosystem.

 - We offer carbon-neutral tour programmes, offsetting the impact of flights and car and bus travel with tree planting and other initiatives.
 We also encourage the use of public transport and bikes for our staff and guests, and can give advice about this, and also promote the use of horse & cart in the more remote regions.
 Overall we work with guides, suppliers, and accommodations providers to encourage the reduction of environmental impacts of travel in areas such as waste and water.

 - Myanmar is a land of huge diversity with over 180 languages spoken, and our use of local guides with life-long knowledge of a wide range of localities means that they are aware of the nuances of local cultures; this brings a focus on preserving these cultures and provides a more interesting and educational experience for visitors.

 - In terms of physical cultural heritage, ancient structures in Myanmar are sometimes restored insensitively – indeed this has so far stopped UNESCO from awarding World Heritage status to Bagan.
 Our guides are, amongst other things, selected for their understanding of the need to preserve these sites and their ability to impart this knowledge to visitors.

-- In order to feed back into local economies, Pegu Travels always uses locally-owned accommodation where possible and encourages visitors to buy from legitimate local markets selling locally-produced goods.
+- In order to feed back into local economies, we always use locally-owned accommodation where possible and encourage visitors to buy from legitimate local markets selling locally-produced goods.